Dawson County, Georgia: Post-Civil War to present

-Locals have referred to Dawson County as the Moonshine Capital of the World.
-This title is claimed by many other areas, but is fiercely defended by residents of this area.
-They took advantage of its relative isolation and the ability to move so much moonshine to the larger cities, especially Atlanta, during the Prohibition era.
+Locals have referred to Dawson County as the "Moonshine Capital of the World".
+This title is claimed by many other cities and communities, but is fiercely defended by residents of the area.
+Allegedly, bootleggers took advantage of the county's relative isolation and the ability to move so much moonshine to the larger cities, especially Atlanta, during the United States Prohibition era.

 Education

 Dawson County currently serves grades K-12.
-It has a total of seven schools - one for pre-K, four for grades K-5, one for grades 6–7, one for grades 8–9, and Dawson County High School (grades 10–12).
+It has a total of seven schools: one for pre-K, four for grades K-5, one for grades 6–7, one for grades 8–9, and Dawson County High School (grades 10–12).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 214 sqmi, of which 211 sqmi are land and 3.6 sqmi (1.7%) are covered by water.

 The county is located in the foothills of the Blue Ridge Mountains.
 Portions of the mountain chain extend into the far northern and western portions of the county, with elevations around 3,500 ft. in this area.